Carnaval del Sol is a Latin festival featuring food, music, and cultural activities in Vancouver. It’s one of a number of Latin-themed events in July.

 The Beer Plaza is one of the adult areas at Carnaval del Sol.
 It is a 19+ space with drinks, Latin music, DJs and dancing.

 At the Beer Plaza, expect Latin music, reggaeton and party-style entertainment.
 It is a popular place to hang out, especially later in the day.
-The Beer Plaza is also showing FIFA World Cup matches on a giant screen.
+The Beer Plaza is also showing FIFA World Cup matches on a giant screen in 2026.

 Below is the Beer Plaza entertainment schedule for this year.
-Times and details are subject to change.
+(Note: Times and other details are subject to change.)

 On Saturday, July 11th, 2026